Message from the Director

 Even with the enforced shift due to the pandemic, we are still “open for business” as it were and continue to forge ahead.
 I’m happy to tell you about some of the exciting things we have coming up, and also a couple highlights from the past year.

 We are also continuing to actively plan for our sixth annual Owerko Family Distinguished Lecture this October.
 Our invited speakers in past years have come from across Canada and the United States and have been some of the leading researchers and thinkers in their respective fields.
+Dr. Kimberly Noble, Director of the Development (NEED) Lab at Columbia University, was the invited speaker in 2021 where she gave a very engaging talk about how socioeconomic inequality relates to children's cognitive, emotional and brain development.
+In 2020, we welcomed Dr. Tracy Vaillancourt from the University of Ottawa for her amazing talk on the current state of children's mental health in Canada, as well as the links between mental health outcomes and bullying.
 Dr. Stephen Hinshaw, Director of the Schwab Centre on Learning Science and Learning Differences in San Francisco and Professor of Psychology at the University of California at Berkeley was our guest at the 2019 Owerko Family Distinguished Lecture where he spoke about Attention Deficit/Hyperactivity Disorder and the stigma that surrounds mental health.
 In 2018, Dr. Peter Szatmari, Chief of Child and Youth Mental Health Collaborative at The Hospital for Sick Children and the Centre for Addiction and Mental Health came to speak about his research in Autism Spectrum Disorder.
-We have been very fortunate to have some stellar guests so far, and this year will be a first in so far as we will try to do this virtually, but based on what we are doing so far online with teaching and communication we think it will be a success!
+We are grateful for the participation of all of our invited speakers.

-Our membership continues to grow and attract top researchers from across the campus of the University of Calgary.
-Currently, our membership consists of 56 principal investigators representing faculties across the University of Calgary including Arts, Cumming School of Medicine, Kinesiology, Nursing, Social Work, and the Werklund School of Education.
-In addition to our cross-disciplinary team of principal investigators, the Owerko Centre includes over 180 trainees from the undergraduate to post-doctoral levels.
+Our membership continues to grow and attract top researchers from across the campus of the University of Calgary representing departments across the University of Calgary including Psychology, Community Health Sciences, Obstetrics and Gynecology, Paediatrics, Clinical Neurosciences, Medical Genetics, Anesthesiology, Radiology, Biochemistry, Biology and Anatomy, Kinesiology, Nursing, Social Work, Education and Public Policy..
+In addition to our cross-disciplinary team of principal investigators, the Owerko Centre includes over 230 trainees from the undergraduate to post-doctoral levels.
 All of our members are also members of the Alberta Children’s Hospital Research Institute and we will continue to work in step with ACHRI in their journey to improve better lifelong health and well-being for children and families.

 Finally, none of this would be possible without the support of the Alberta Children’s Hospital Foundation, and the foundational gift from Stan and Marge Owerko.
 To them, I will be forever grateful.